It is not uncommon for electric bicycle riders to experience neck soreness occasionally, either during or after riding their e-Bike.

 The result of this is further tightness and soreness in the mid and upper back muscles, which inevitably affects the neck.
 Thus, it is extremely important to work on strengthening the neck and back muscles, which will be discussed later in the article.

-Ways to manage and avoid future neck pain while e-cycling
+Ways to prevent future neck pain while riding an electric bicycle

 As previously mentioned, one of the ways to start tackling your neck pain is by taking a look at how you are positioned while riding your e-Bike, and how your e-Bike’s features (saddle, handlebars, cleats, etc) are positioned.

-This will help to prevent from neck stiffness and tightness.
-Riders should also ensure that their helmets are fitted properly to their heads, as improperly fitted helmets can also contributed to neck pain.
+This will help to prevent neck stiffness and tightness.
+Riders should also ensure that their helmets are fitted properly to their heads, as improperly fitted helmets can also contribute to neck pain.

-While e-cycling, riders tend to strain their necks or keep them relatively static by staring in one main direction for long periods of time.
+While riding an e-bike, riders tend to strain their necks or keep them relatively static by staring in one main direction for long periods of time.
 Needless to say, in either case, the neck muscles can get sore from these rides and can especially be exacerbated if you are improperly positioned.

 Many riders have also noted that their neck pain was eased by shortening the e-Bike’s stem, in order to shorten the reach.